Transient growth in diabatic boundary layers with fluids at supercritical pressure: Comparison between modal and non-modal growth

-Here, $N_{opt}$ is calculated along the streamwise direction and depends on the initial Reynolds number $Re_{\delta,0}$.~For all cases, $G$ is chosen as the optimal amplification $G_{opt}$.~Note that, very short-distance energy amplification, for instance in Fig.~\ref{fig:14}(a), is larger than $G_{opt}(x)$ at $x \ll x_{opt}$, yet, as $Re_{\delta,0}$ is continuously varied over the flat plate, $G_{opt}$ will be always the global maximum.\\ For both non-transcritical and transcritical wall-cooling cases, $\omega_{opt}$ is always zero.~However, in the transcritical wall-heating case, due to a streaks' propagation angle that varies with $Re_{\delta,0}$, $\omega_{opt}$ is not constant (see Fig.~\ref{fig:16}(a)), and thus, $G$ needs to be adapted in the streamwise direction.~With regards to the finite optimal spanwise wavenumber $\beta_{opt}$, as was previously found in Sec.~\ref{sec:43a}, it remains almost constant with respect to the chosen initial Reynolds number.~Thus, $\beta_{opt}$ is initially selected as the optimal one at $Re_{\delta,0}=300$ (see Tab.~\ref{tab:SD_M0001_T0.9andT1.1}) before being optimized for the initial perturbation at $Re_{\delta,0,N}$ (initial optimal location) resulting in $N_{modal}=N_{opt}$.~Furthermore, note that, for the sake of comparison, the calculation of $N_{opt}$ does not include modal growth.~Thus, the infinite energy amplification, caused by an unstable mode in the eigenspectrum (see, for instance, the modally unstable region in Fig.~\ref{fig:fig3}(a)), is discarded here.~This approach ensures that only finite $G_{opt}$, caused only by stable eigenmodes, are considered, enabling a comparison of the spatial energy evolution due to transient growth with the integral amplification in Eq.~\eqref{eq:Nfac_modal} arising from modal instabilities.\\ The envelope of $N_{opt}$, denoted as $N_{opt,env.}$, represents the maximum level of transient growth achievable at every streamwise location.~Despite the actual growth of the boundary-layer, non-modal calculations are performed under the aforementioned locally parallel assumption.~However, non-parallel results of Ref.~\cite{Tumin2} indicated a difference in $N_{opt}$ of only $0.4$--$0.5$ \cite{Bitter1}, which is deemed acceptable for the purpose of comparison to the modal growth.\\ In Figs.~\ref{fig:24}(a,b), the comparison between non-modal and modal growth is displayed for the subcritical case T09w095 and supercritical case T11w120, respectively.~Transient-growth calculations are performed for $Re_{\delta,0}$ varying from 100 to 2000 with a step size of $\Delta Re_{\delta,0}=100$.~The corresponding $N$-factor, denoted as $N_{opt}$ (continuous light blue line), is calculated as in Eq.~\eqref{eq:Nfac_opt}.~The envelope of $N_{opt}$ is represented by a continuous dark blue line, while the modal $N$-factor curve, obtained from Eq.~\eqref{eq:Nfac_modal}, is illustrated by a continuous red line.
+where $N_{opt}$ depends on the initial Reynolds number $Re_{\delta,0}$ and $G$ is chosen as the optimal amplification $G_{opt}$.
+Note that, while short-distance energy amplification can be larger than $G_{opt}(Re_{\delta,0})$ at $x \ll x_{opt}$, $G_{opt}$ is the global maximum for each varying $Re_{\delta,0}$.
+In both non-transcritical and transcritical wall-cooling cases, $\omega_{opt}$ is zero.
+However, in the transcritical wall-heating case, $\omega_{opt}$ varies with $Re_{\delta,0}$ due to a non-constant streaks' propagation angle (see Fig.~\ref{fig:15}(a)), so $G$ must be adapted in the streamwise direction.
+Moreover, $\beta_{opt}$ remains almost constant with respect to the chosen $Re_{\delta,0}$ and is initially selected as the optimal one at $Re_{\delta,0}=300$ (see Tab.~\ref{tab:SD_M0001_T0.9andT1.1}) before optimization at different $Re_{\delta,0,N}$ (initial optimal location).
+For a strict comparison with integral amplifications, the calculation of $N_{opt}$ excludes modal growth, ensuring that only finite $G_{opt}$ from stable eigenmodes are considered.
+The envelope of $N_{opt}$, $N_{opt,env.}$, represents the maximum transient growth at each streamwise location.
+Despite the boundary-layer growth, non-modal calculations are performed under the locally parallel assumption.
+Non-parallel results of Ref.~\cite{Tumin2} indicate a difference in $N_{opt}$ of only $0.4$--$0.5$ \cite{Bitter1}, which is deemed acceptable for comparing to modal growth.